 Pre-drilling pilot holes is strongly recommended because it stops the wood from splitting when you drive screws near the ends of the boards.
 Without a drill, driving screws into hardwood at the corners will almost certainly crack the timber.

-For softwood like pine, you can sometimes drive deck screws carefully by hand using a screwdriver or a screw bit in a hand brace, but it’s slow and the results are less consistent.
+For softwood like pine, you can sometimes drive deck screws carefully by hand using a screwdriver or a screw bit in a hand brace, but it’s slow, and the results are less consistent.

 The easiest solution: a basic corded drill costs under $40 at most hardware stores.
 It’s the single most useful tool you can own for home projects, and this build is a good reason to get one.